p-argento/uni/ALGO/_ALGO.md

 3. non-trivial modification of some of the algorithms seen

 Each week, there's a jupyter notebook with exercises.
-Then, few days before the exam, they should be submitted.
+Then, few days before the exam, they should be *submitted*.

 ## Some notes from lectures
 *Programming Priorities*